if-scientific/RFSwitchChassisExampleScripts/README.md

 ## INST:SWitchOFF/INST:SWOFF
 ### Parameters
 This command takes multiple parameters.
-Each parameter specfies the bay number and the switch number.
+Each parameter specifies the bay number and the switch number.

 The format is the following: BAYNUMBER!SWITCHNUMBER